abarisain/dmix/README.md

  - Lack some library information (read the roadmap)

 ## Roadmap
 New features will most likely be delayed.
-MPDroid is, in my opinion, almost fully-featured and pushes (hits) MPD's api limits.
+Mupeace is, in my opinion, almost fully-featured and pushes (hits) MPD's api limits.
 Widely requested features (like better search, better library browsing) can't be done whithout duplicating MPD's database locally.
 This is a huge project, and it will take a lot of time (if ever done).
-Also, MPDroid's speed isn't that great, but considering that MPD's api was never made for 3G (read crappy) connections, it is also not that bad.
+Also, Mupeace's speed isn't that great, but considering that MPD's api was never made for 3G (read crappy) connections, it is also not that bad.

 So, the current roadmap is :